Church management is a learnable skill that drives mission impact.

 Use this church financial calendar to add some additional structure to your church finance team:

-2. Volunteer Leader Development (with Template)
+2. Volunteer & Leadership Development (with Template)

 Verdict: The single biggest multiplier of discipleship.